hashicorp/terraform-provider-azuread/docs/resources/application_pre_authorized.md

 The following arguments are supported:

-* `application_id` - (Optional) The resource ID of the application for which permissions are being authorized.
+* `application_id` - (Required) The resource ID of the application for which permissions are being authorized.
 Changing this field forces a new resource to be created.
-* `application_object_id` - (Optional, Deprecated) The object ID of the application for which permissions are being authorized.
+* `authorized_client_id` - (Required) The client ID of the application being authorized.
 Changing this field forces a new resource to be created.

-~> One of `application_id` or `application_object_id` must be specified.

-* `authorized_app_id` - (Optional, Deprecated) The client ID of the application being authorized.
-Changing this field forces a new resource to be created.
-* `authorized_client_id` - (Optional) The client ID of the application being authorized.
-Changing this field forces a new resource to be created.

-~> One of `authorized_client_id` or `authorized_app_id` must be specified.

 * `permission_ids` - (Required) A set of permission scope IDs required by the authorized application.

 ## Attributes Reference